Electricity safety

 Getting too close to overhead lines is dangerous, especially when moving over-height items such as a house, boat or heavy equipment.

 You’ll need a permit and should apply 10 working days before the moving date.
-We can give you more information about the different requirements for different-sized loads.
+For more information about the different requirements for different-sized loads, call our team on 0800 367 546.

 To avoid damage and risk of electrocution, it’s important to know where underground utility cables such as power or fibre cables are before you dig.